Vertex/CRISPR's gene editing therapy cost effective at $1.9 million - pricing review group

 The two companies are hoping to get approval for the world's first therapy based on Nobel prize-winning CRISPR technology, for two types of blood disorders - sickle cell disease (SCD) and transfusion-dependent beta thalassemia.

-They expect to potentially cure SCD through a single dose of the therapy.
+They expect to potentially cure SCD through a single dose of the therapy, exa-cel.
 SCD is a genetic disorder that causes strokes, organ damage, severe pain and early death and affects roughly 100,000 people in the United States.

 In its draft report, the Institute for Clinical and Economic Review (ICER) said a price range between $1.2 million and $1.7 million annually would meet some commonly used thresholds for cost effectiveness, in the health care system perspective.